 Remarks: Aulonocara rostratum have a unique, long snout, which they use to dig in the sand for small invertebrates.
 They are a sand-dwelling Aulonocara, and they inhabit the sandy shores of Lake Malawi at depths between 15-30m.
 Their vertical bars are much lighter in color than Peacocks that stick to the rocky reefs.
 Males have a tall blue body with black fins and gold egg spots.
+When they are in breeding dress, their fins turn jet-black and their body darkens considerably, as seen in the photos here.
 This species spawns in large breeding colonies, where males dig spawning craters to entice nearby females.

 Scientific Name: Aulonocara rostratum

 Compatibility: Victorian Haps, Malawi Haps, Malawi Peacocks, Synodontis